 It didn’t really work though.
 Hong Kong residents have had years of practice.
-I on the other battle this crap on the occasional holiday.
+I only have go to battle like this on the occasional holiday.
 But I did get a window seat in what was the most upright seat I have sat in that isn’t attached to a roller-coaster.

 The reason for this became apparent when we started to move.
 The route really is incredibly steep and my upright seat soon became a rather laid back recliner seat.
-It remindef me if being at the dentist.
-I couldn’t see a great deal at it was dark outside but what I did see was great.
-Both the views and the engineering, and the little tiny stations.
+It reminded me of being at the dentist.
+I couldn’t see a great deal as it was dark outside but what I did see was great.
+The views, the engineering and the little tiny stations really are a treat.

-At the top is a bloody great shopping centre.
-The tram ticket included entry to their viewing platform.
+At the top is a huge shopping mall and the tram ticket included entry to the viewing platform at the shopping mall. .
 This was a rather windy bit fantastic place to look over the city from.

 I was now feeling really ill so I decided to get back to Super7 to sleep.
 But when I returned to the Tram station the queue was immense.
 400 people at least I would guess.
 Which in real terms is more like 600 based on the rather generous assumption that 50% of the people in Hong Kong don’t like queuing.